Cyber4All/terraform-cyber4all-catalog/modules/vpc/VPC-Readme.md

 [This](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/3.14.4?tab=inputs) is a list of all possible inputs for a vpc module

-[This](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/3.14.4?tab=outputs) is a list of outputs which can be defined in the outputs file
+[This](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/3.14.4?tab=outputs) is a list of outputs which can be used

 [main-example.tf](./main-example.tf) is a simple example which includes: